 WHY YOU WOULD LIKE THIS ANG KU KUE RECIPE?

 My mom’s recipe is really easy and no fuss.
-The recipe doesn’t call for cooking the dough first or anything like that.
+The recipe doesn’t call for sweet potato and cooking the dough first or anything like that.
 And I must say it’s pretty fool-proof (or I should say me-proof because I suck at things like this but I did it!).
-Traditionally also made with mung bean fillings, but I like the peanuts fillings and mom told me her lazy short cut to make the peanut fillings, only 2 ingredients required for the fillings and no cooking either!
+Traditionally also made with mung bean fillings, but I like the peanuts fillings and mom told me her lazy shortcut to make the peanut fillings, only 2 ingredients required for the fillings and no cooking either!
 WINNER!

 I got this Wilton Food Writer Edible Color Markers in various color that I used to make this red dot on top of the ang ku kue before steaming them.
 Like I said, the Chinese couldn’t get enough red 🙂

 And I’m just loving this tea pot I got form a thrift shop!
 Made in Japan too!
 Such a perfect companion for food styling and that afternoon tea 😉

 Pumpkin ang ku kue (Pumpkin tortoise cake)